 A fiery conservative congressman who became a leading voice for the populist right and a staunch defender of Donald Trump.

-Mo Brooks, an Alabama attorney with a taste for political combat, carved out a national profile as a U.S. Representative known for his unyielding conservative stances.
-Elected in the 2010 Tea Party wave, he quickly established himself as a budget hawk and a founding member of the hardline House Freedom Caucus.
-His district, anchored by the aerospace hub of Huntsville, benefited from his focus on defense spending, but Brooks's legacy is defined by his rhetorical fire.
-He gained widespread attention for his vehement speeches supporting Donald Trump's claims of a stolen 2020 election, culminating in his address at the January 6 rally.
-Though his later relationship with Trump fractured, Brooks's career exemplifies the shift toward confrontational, media-savvy politics within the Republican base.
+Mo Brooks addressed the January 6 rally as a U.S. Representative supporting Donald Trump's claims of a stolen 2020 election.
+Elected in the 2010 Tea Party wave, the Alabama attorney established himself as a budget hawk and founding member of the House Freedom Caucus.
+His district, anchored by the aerospace hub of Huntsville, benefited from his focus on defense spending.
+His later relationship with Trump fractured, but his career exemplifies confrontational, media-savvy politics.

 1946–1964